tomjwells/coti-node-monitoring/README.md

 - `GRAFANA_USERNAME` is the username you wish to use for logging in to Grafana, and,
 - `GRAFANA_PASSWORD` is the password you wish to use for logging in to Grafana.

-If you are unsure about a username, you can use your email associated with your Coti node (or make one up).
-For the password, you can use `tr -dc A-Za-z0-9 </dev/urandom | head -c 64` to generate one from a shell.
+Feel free to make up your own username, or you can use your email associated with your Coti node.
+For the password, either choose your own or use `tr -dc A-Za-z0-9 </dev/urandom | head -c 64` to generate one from a shell.

 # 🏃 Running the Monitoring Stack